KristopherJR/Down-Under/READ_ME.txt

 Project Title: Down Under
 Developers: Kristopher Randle

-Version: 0.1.4
+Version: 0.1.5
-Date: 06-03-2021
+Date: 09-03-2021

 // --------------- VERSION NOTES --------------- //

-Formatted hitboxes better.
-Changed Tilemap.
-Added a background.
-Made the camera has boundaries so it snaps to the left and right walls, and added smoothing.
-When a player jumps on an enemy and kills it, they now bounce into the air.
+Most of UI for main menu created.
+Still some weird placement issues with the rock platform.
+Yet to program any functionality for the UI.
+Created alot of textures for the Main Menu UI elements.

 // --------------- NEW SCENES --------------- //

+MainMenu.tcsn

+// --------------- EDITED SCENES --------------- //

 N/A

-// --------------- EDITED SCENES --------------- //

-Worm.tcsn
-Player.tcsn
-LevelOne.tcsn

 // --------------- NEW SCRIPTS --------------- //

+MainMenu.gd

+// --------------- EDITED SCRIPTS --------------- //

 N/A

-// --------------- EDITED SCRIPTS --------------- //

-Player.gd
-Worm.gd